joaoaugustodev/fancybox-vanilla/README.md

 ```
 The parameter defined in FancyBox its a class tha I defined for encapsulate my images and next I call the method
 to show images like a fancyBox

+> Soon I will build a method for the videos and I'll better the method image modal